 Since 1927, this ornate Asian-themed movie house has been hosting films, and it’s still a top place for premieres in Hollywood, with arc lights and paparazzi and the hubbub that goes with the movies.
-But it’s the courtyard out front that gets even more attention, where more than 200 famous celebrities have left their hand- and footprints in cement, then signed them personally—sometimes with a flourish.
-Marilyn made prints with her signature high-heel pumps; John Wayne stepped into wet cement with his cowboy boots on; Star Wars’ R2D2 left wheel prints.
+But it’s the courtyard out front of the TCL Chinese Theatre that gets even more attention, where more than 200 famous celebrities have left their hand- and footprints in cement, then signed them personally—sometimes with a flourish.
+Marilyn Monroe made prints with her signature high-heel pumps; John Wayne stepped into wet cement with his cowboy boots on; Star Wars’ R2D2 left wheel prints.

-Take a 20-minute guided walking tour to peek behind the theatre’s impressive golden doors, and learn more about master showman Sid Grauman, the theater’s original owner.
+Take a VIP guided tour to peek behind the theatre’s impressive golden doors, and learn more about master showman Sid Grauman, the theater’s original owner.
 Or, catch a movie—the Chinese Theatre still functions as a regular movie theater for first-run films.

 Tinseltown, where starlets are discovered on every street corner (or at least we like to think they are), and the tinted windows of that stretch limo might be hiding a Cruise, Hanks, or Anniston.
 And in the hills, a big sign stretches across with letters as big as your dreams—Hollywood.
 Visit iconic sites filled with celebrity footprints or wax likenesses—maybe even catch a real one in the flesh at a movie premier or awards show.
 Anything is possible in Hollywood.

 Award-winning chef Curtis Stone was born in Melbourne, established his culinary chops in London, and rose to fame on TV, appearing on multiple cooking shows as well as The Oprah Winfrey Show, The Ellen DeGeneres Show, and NBC’s Today.
 He now expresses his lifelong passion for food at two highly regarded Los Angeles County restaurants.